 Before selecting a DPIA tool, it’s important to identify your organisation’s privacy needs.
 This involves assessing data processing activities and recognizing potential privacy risks.
 Key considerations in identifying privacy needs include aligning with regulatory requirements, understanding your data privacy obligations, and recognizing the data privacy expectations of your stakeholders.

-Ensuring that your organisation's privacy needs are met is crucial in today's digital age.
-With data breaches and cyber attacks becoming more frequent, it's important to take proactive measures to protect personal data.
-In this article, we will dive deeper into the steps involved in identifying your organisation's privacy needs.
+Ensuring that your organisation’s privacy needs are met is crucial in today’s digital age.
+With data breaches and cyber-attacks becoming more frequent, it’s important to take proactive measures to protect personal data.

 Assessing Your Data Processing Activities